Understand and Overcome a Controlling Pattern

 Why a Controlling Pattern Develops

-These aren't signs of being fundamentally domineering or perfectionist.
+This pattern is not a sign of being fundamentally domineering or perfectionist.

 At its core, this pattern isn’t about power or dominance.
 It’s about maintaining emotional safety and predictability.
 This pattern often forms in environments where chaos, inconsistency, or sudden loss made uncertainty intolerable.
 Taking control became a way to stay grounded and avoid feeling powerless.